Electrician for Electrical Panel Upgrade

 - Ground fault circuit interrupters (GFCIs) not located in critical areas specified by code

 - Your existing panel is less than 200 amps

 Contact Us for a Panel Upgrade

-The cost to replace your electrical panel is minimal when compared to the damage that can be caused by an electrical fire and the risk that older, outdated panels and panel wiring pose to your family and your possessions.
+The cost for an electrical panel upgrade is minimal when compared to the damage that can be caused by an electrical fire and the risk that older, outdated panels and panel wiring pose to your family and your possessions.

-Premium Electric provides affordable electrical services to many communities in the Fraser Valley included Abbotsford, Chilliwack and Mission, and would be pleased to serve you.
-Call our Abbotsford electricians at 604-308-6195 about upgrading your electrical panel today.
-We can also be reached by email or through our online Contact Form.
+Premium Electric provides affordable electrical services to many communities across the Fraser Valley and Vancouver Lower Mainland including Maple Ridge BC.
+We would be pleased to serve you.
+Call our certified electricians at 604-308-6195 about upgrading your electrical panel today.